1000 GIS Applications & Uses

-999. Hovmoller Diagrams – Plotting meteorological data with latitude and longitude as axis.
+999. Hovmoller Diagrams – Plotting meteorological data with latitude and longitude as an axis.
 (Hovmoller Diagrams – ILWIS)

 1000.
 Doppler Radar – Predicting rainfall using Doppler Radar.

 1001.
-Sky View Factor – Considering the visible sky and topographic influences to estimate radiation balances, temperature and evapotranspiration.
+Sky View Factor – Considering the visible sky and topographic influences to estimate radiation balances, temperature, and evapotranspiration.